 Discover a new market at minimal risk

 Entering a new market can be a daunting task for any company going into unfamiliar territory.
-It may not always be clear which the best approach is, and companies must choose between registering an LLC, a representative or branch office, working via distributors, or any other possible method of market entry.
-The same can be said about market expansion when operations have already begun.
+It may not always be clear which the best approach is, and companies must choose between registering an LLC, a representative or branch office, working via distributors, or other possible methods of market entry and market expansion.

-When it comes to Russia and the CIS region there is, however, a little known alternative which can often prove the best approach.
-We are talking about the Market Entry FAST TRACK approach developed by SCHNEIDER GROUP for Russia, Ukraine, Belarus, Kazakhstan and Poland.
-This brochure will take a look at this ‘hidden gem’ as an option for companies entering or expanding within our countries.
+The Market Entry FAST TRACK developed by SCHNEIDER GROUP for Russia, Ukraine, Belarus, Kazakhstan, and Poland is ‘hidden gem’ as an option for companies entering or expanding within our countries.
 Download the brochure to learn more.